-Aloysius Paulus Maria Louis van Gaal was born on the 8th of August 1951.
-He was the youngest and baby of a big family of nine brothers and sisters.
+For Biography starters, Aloysius Paulus Maria Louis van Gaal was born on the 8th day of August 1951.
+He came into the world as the youngest and baby of a big family of nine brothers and sisters.

-As a child, his life was part of firm discipline and part pampering.
-Some suggest his self-assured streak comes from being ‘the baby’ spoiled by four brothers, four sisters and his loving parents.
+As a child, his life was part of firm discipline and part of pampering.
+Some suggest his self-assured streak comes from being ‘the baby’ spoiled by four brothers, four sisters, and his loving parents.

 Louis was used to the chore of looking after his parent’s shop and peeling a mountain of potatoes needed to feed the family.

-It was tough and even then, he was not a boy for jokes.
+It was tough, and even then, he was not a boy for jokes.
 Life was much too serious.
-He just wanted to be the best, to always win.
-When he gets angry when he loses a match, even his best pal is scared of him.
+He just wanted to be the best and always win.
+He gets angry when he loses a match.
+Even his best pal is scared of him.

 According to him..“focused arrogance is the key to my success”.
 Louis was a serious kid born to be a certified winner.